RAD Model in Software Engineering: Diagram & Phases

 - When there is a necessity to create a system that can be modularized in 2-3 months of time

-When a budget is high enough to afford designers for modeling along with the cost of automated tools for code generation
+- When the budget is high enough to afford designers for modeling along with the cost of automated tools for code generation

 Rapid Application Development Advantages and Disadvantages